how the dream was born under a piano in 1951

 In 1972, after years of playing clubs throughout Massachusetts and New York, Steven Tallarico adopted the stage name Steven Tyler.

 Ertegun passed on the band, mainly because Atlantic was already the distributor for Led Zeppelin and The Rolling Stones, and Tyler resembled Mick Jagger.
-However, Davis was impressed and signed the band to a $125,000 recording contract on August 5, 1972.
+However, Davis was impressed.
+“After the show Clive Davis put his arm around me, gave me a little squeeze, and said, ‘Steven, you want to know something?
+You’re gonna be a big star,'” recalled Tyler.

 Lyrically – Dream On